 If your system is managed by the Hardware Management Console (HMC), use the HMC to remove an adapter.
-For instructions, see Removing a part by using the Hardware Management Console.
+For instructions, see "Removing a part by using the HMC" on page 19.

 If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to remove an adapter.
 For instructions, see Removing a part by using the Systems Director Management Console.